Item - 2025.PH22.2

 Tracking Status

-- This item will be considered by Planning and Housing Committee on June 12, 2025.
+- This item was considered by Planning and Housing Committee on June 12, 2025 and was adopted without amendment.

 PH22.2 - Neighbourhood Intensification Research Bulletin